 What Damages Can You Recover From a Construction Accident?

 A workers’ compensation claim is a legal action that results in restitution for your accident.
 You do not have to prove fault by a responsible party for workers’ compensation.
-If you claim workers’ compensation, you cannot sue your employer or coworker under Illinois law.

 The workers’ compensation benefit can include: